MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ### Limit SQL server memory

-Depending on how much memory you have on your SQL server and if you share the SQL server with other services (that is, FIM 2010 R2 Service and FIM 2010 R2 Synchronization Service), you might want to restrict the memory consumption of SQL.
+Depending on how much memory you have on your SQL server and if you share the SQL server with other services (that is, MIM 2016 Service and MIM 2016 Synchronization Service), you might want to restrict the memory consumption of SQL.
 You can do this through the following steps.